- What is soil compaction

 - What about adding sand

 - Compaction issues around trees

-Soil compaction reduces total pore space of a soil.
+Soil compaction is the compression of soil particles.
+Compaction reduces total pore space of a soil.
 More importantly it significantly reduces the amount of large pore space, restricting air and water movement into and through the soil.
 Low soil oxygen levels caused by soil compaction are the primary factor limiting plant growth in landscape soils.
-Soil conditions, primarily soil compaction, contribute to 80% of the plant disorders in the landscape setting.
-Figure 1 illustrates comparison in large pore space in a non-compacted and compacted soil.
+Soil conditions, primarily soil compaction, contribute to a large portion of plant disorders in the landscape setting.
+Figure 1 illustrates comparison of large pore spaces in a non-compacted versus a compacted soil.
 Soil compaction can change a block or aggregate structure (with good infiltration and drainage) into a massive structure (with poor infiltration and drainage).
-[Figures 1 & 2]
+[Figure 2]

 Soil compaction is difficult to correct, thus efforts should be directed at preventing compaction.
 Soils generally become compacted during home construction.
 Foot traffic on moist soils is another primary compaction force in the home landscape.
 The impact of falling raindrops and sprinkler irrigation also compacts the surface of fine-textured clayey soils.
 [Figure 3]

 Figure 3.
 Foot traffic in the garden bed is a major source of compaction.
 The impact of raindrops and sprinkler irrigation also compacts fine-textured soils.

 To reduce soil compaction, cultivate organic soil amendments into the top six to eight inches of the soil.
 In compacted/clayey soils, anything less can lead to a shallow rooting system with reduced plant growth, lower vigor, and lower stress tolerance.

 General application rates for organic soil amendments are based on the type of product and the salt content.
 Table 1 gives standard application rates for compost products.
 Compost made solely from plant residues (leaves and other yard wastes) is basically free of salt problems, so higher application rates are safe.